 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

-Peripheral neuropathy is common, often distressing and sometimes disabling or even fatal.
-The prevalence is about 24 per 1,000, rising with age to 80 per 1,000.
+Polyneuropathies are the most common type of disorder of the peripheral nervous system in adults, especially the elderly, with an estimated prevalence of 5-8%, depending on age.
 Most polyneuropathies are chronic and usually develop over several months.
 Three main patterns of polyneuropathy can be distinguished and each has a different differential diagnosis:

 - Acute symmetrical peripheral neuropathy.